mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

 Valgrind is a linux tool that helps you deal with debugging memory management issues.

-Valgrind used along side with Memcheck will display how many allocations you have done, how many deallocations and how many bytes were allocated and deallocated.
+Valgrind has a function called Memcheck will display how many allocations you have done, how many deallocations and how many bytes were allocated and deallocated.

 Finding our problem
 -------------------